tashi-2004/Data-Visualization-Tableau-Traffic-Collision-Insights/README.md

 # Data Visualization and Tableau Analysis Project

-This repository contains an in-depth data analysis project using Tableau to explore traffic collision data.
-The project includes 10 distinct sheets, each designed to highlight specific aspects of the dataset, along with dashboards and a story that bring these insights together.

-## Project Overview
-This project analyzes traffic collision data by focusing on injuries, fatalities, contributing factors, and geographic distributions.
-It uses Tableau’s interactive visualization capabilities to create a series of sheets, dashboards, and an overarching story for easy exploration and understanding of the data.

 ## Sheets Overview
 Below is a summary of each sheet, detailing the configurations used and the insights provided: